 The last thing we needed to get was mandatory Mozambique 3rd party insurance.
 We were directed to the office outside the gate.
 The quote was high but with no other provider they refused to budge no matter what we tried.
 In the context of it being the only cost to get the vehicle in we couldn’t really complain even though we knew we were being charged almost twice the actual cost.

 At the nearest town we stopped and used an ATM and got a SIM card.
-The ATM was slow and not happy with either card but finally delivered after a few attempts.
-As for this SIM card this was a longer and slower process than we’d encountered before but all practical matters were now ticked off.
+The ATM was slow and not happy with either card (Visa or Mastercard) but it finally delivered after a few attempts.
+As for the SIM card this was a much longer and slower process than we’d encountered before but with them both done all practical matters were now ticked off.

 It was mid-afternoon and with time to make up we were determined to get a solid few hours driving in.
-Our plan for Mozambique was to head south and pick up the coast and follow it all the way down to the capital, Maputo, in the South East corner of the country.
-With time now getting short we intended to get to the coast as fast as possible so we could spend what time we had enjoying the beaches.
+Our plan for Mozambique was to head south and then pick up the coast and follow it all the way down to the capital, Maputo, in the very south corner of the country.
+With time now getting short we intended to get to the coast as fast as possible so we could spend what time we had enjoying Mozambique’s infamous beaches.

-We were amazed to be on a tar sealed highway that had few to no pot holes and was a proper width and road markings.
-It also had very little traffic.
+We were amazed to be on a tar sealed highway that had few to no pot holes, that it was a proper width and had road markings.
+It was a big sweeping road and had very little traffic, which made it fun and easy driving.
 We were soo excited!
+We hung out of the windows and waved at everyone we passed.
 The landscape was also far prettier than we’d expected – it was green and there were beautiful hills/small mountains.
-Unfortunately we realised later we were too busy enjoying it and didn’t capture any photos.
+Unfortunately we realised later we were too busy enjoying and forgot to take any photos.

 It lasted a couple of hours and then we turned off and onto the kind of road we’d expected.
-A dirt, sand road that at times looked like a track it was clearly a road we just barely met another vehicle on it.
+A dirt, sand road that at times looked like a track (it was a road) we just barely met another vehicle on it.
 It was well populated though, we passed through village after village after village.

-We waved and people waved back.
+We waved and everyone waved back.
 So much for people not being friendly.

-In March this year central Mozambique was hit by Tropical Cyclone Idai.
+In March 2019 central Mozambique was hit by Tropical Cyclone Idai.
 An estimated 1.7 million people in Mozambique were in its direct path (920,000 were also affected in Southern Malawi).
-Floods of up to 6 metres deep caused huge devastation, with one spokesman for the United Nations World Food Program described aid workers seeing “water and water for miles and miles” such that it resembled an inland ocean.
+Floods of up to 6 metres deep caused huge devastation, with one spokesman for the UN World Food Program describing aid workers seeing “water and water for miles and miles” such that it resembled an inland ocean.
 It was labelled one of the worst weather-related disasters ever to hit the Southern Hemisphere and the worst natural disaster to hit southern Africa in at least two decades.

 Still reeling from that, 6 weeks later Northern Mozambique was hit by Cyclone Kenneth – the first time in recorded history 2 strong tropical cyclones have hit Mozambique in the same season.

 Most of the bridges we passed over were small and it being dry season there was no water to be seen.
 Then with no signs or warning we hit our first proper bridge, only half of it wasn’t there any more.
-It was one of those situations where you come over the crest of a small hill and blink your eyes because something doesn’t look quiet right and then you clock a good track going off to the right and realise its a detour.
-We stopped and signaled to someone on the bridge and they confirm the side track was the way.
+It was one of those situations where you come over the crest of a small hill and blink your eyes because something doesn’t look quiet right.
+We clocked a good track going off to the right and realised it must be a detour.
+We stopped and signaled to someone on the bridge and they confirmed by signal the side track was the way.

-In hindsight it would have been a smarter move to have got out and looked first, but we didn’t and we found ourselves going over a steep crest and onto a hand-made narrow bridge made from fist sized logs.
+In hindsight it would have been smarter to have got out and looked first, but we didn’t and we found ourselves going over a steep crest and onto a hand-made narrow bridge made from fist sized logs.
 Workmen were sat next to it, we don’t know if it was even finished, but no one was panicking.
 Marie drove onto it slowly and as smoothly as she could.
-She was acutely aware that the 4WD with its extra fuel tank, 2 extra wheels and a 3rd spare tyre, roof top tent, 2 gas bottles and camping gear would have weighed in at around 2 ton (the same as our van).
+She was acutely aware that the 4WD with its extra fuel tank, 2 extra wheels and a 3rd spare tyre, roof top tent, 2 gas bottles and camping gear would have weighed in at somewhere around 2 ton (the same as our van).
 She held her breath.
-It moved and creaked but to her relief nothing broke and we rolled off safely.
-Emma half shut her eyes whilst wildly waving at one of the workmen and cheering out the window when we made it across.
+The bridge moved and creaked but to her relief nothing broke and we rolled off safely.
+Emma had half shut her eyes and waved wildly at one of the workmen and cheered out the window when we made it across.

 The afternoon started to wear on.
 We were making slow progress and realised we wouldn’t get as far as the town we’d picked out as a potential place to overnight.
 We’d passed nowhere that looked like any form of accommodation.
-By chance we came to a small town.
+By chance in the middle of nowhere we came to a small town.
 Realising this would be our best chance to find somewhere to sleep we started to ask around.
-Directions were vague and we got sent up and down a street.
+Directions were vague and we got sent up and down a street multiple times.
 We couldn’t see anything.
 On the fourth time of asking a schoolboy was nearby who could speak a little English.
-His parents had a place and he’d take us.
+His parents had a place and he’d take us there.
 We drove up the kerb and onto a path.
-They had a little block of rooms of maybe half a dozen rooms that each had a plumbed in toilet and a rough tiled shower area although oddly no water supply and no plug.
+They had a little block of maybe half a dozen rooms that each had a plumbed in toilet and a rough tiled shower area although oddly no water supply and no plug.
 A couple of big buckets of water appeared to service both.
-It was like worker accommodation as most rooms seemed taken by some guys that were building a new property for them.
+It seemed like some kind of worker accommodation, most rooms seemed taken by guys that were building a new property for them.

 We slept well but with much driving to do in Mozambique and not being sure what quality of roading we’d have we were up at first light.
 To our surprise it was damp and we were in fog.
 It felt like being in a rainforest.

 We hit the road.
-The dampness was nice in making the sand harder and keeping the dust down but visibility was not entirely clear so we took it steady.
+The dampness was nice as it made the sand harder and kept the dust down but visibility was not entirely clear so we took it steady.
 The coolness was nice.
 It soon burnt off though and started to warm up.
 We had some very pretty views in places until it did.
-There is a low uptake of education so we did not have to deal with the usual hazard of hundreds of schoolchildren walking along the road.
+There are low rates of education in Mozambique so we did not have to deal with the usual hazard of hundreds of schoolchildren walking along the road.

 It was 3 hours before we finally joined a sealed highway again.
-As much fun as they are we really needed to be clocking up some distance if we were going to get any time at Mozambique’s infamous beaches.
+As much fun as the dirt roads are we really needed to be clocking up some distance if we were going to get any time at Mozambique’s infamous beaches.

 The road was frustratingly pot holed and the seal was breaking away at the edges making it narrow and requiring a lot of driving with one wheel on the broken tar and one on the gravel verges.
 We spent hours picking our way through.
 Even when you got a good stretch you couldn’t trust how long it was going to last and with pot holes deep enough to lose a baby elephant making a mistake and hitting one hard could cause some serious damage.
 It was hard driving.

 A couple of hours later we faced a choice.
 A shorter route that would probably be gravel or a longer one that would be sealed.
 We took the latter and it turned out to be a bad choice.
-They are replacing the road surface, we had some single file stop/go signs but the vast majority were rough dirt road detours that had been ploughed through the bush next to the road.
+They were replacing the road surface so we had some single file stop/go signs but the vast majority of it was rough dirt road detours that had been ploughed through the bush next to the road.
 On the road / off the road / on the road and so it went for about 3 hours.
-Driving new seal, then broken seal, then dust, then new seal was wearing the brakes and our pateince.
-We were incredibly over it by the time we made it to the other side and frustrated that a whole day of driving had bagged us less than 450km.
+Driving new seal, then broken seal, then dust, then new seal was wearing the brakes and our patience.
+We were incredibly over it by the time we made it to the other side and frustrated that after a whole day of driving we’d only progressed by 450km.

 We discovered in Mozambique they were more patient than elsewhere.
-Quieter stations and less tourists meaning we had more novelty value and they wanted to help.
-It didn’t really speed up the process though, only that we stopped once instead of 2 or 3 times.
-We did discover that some of the bigger brand stations usually had a coffee machine and that made it much more bearable.
+Quieter stations and less tourists meaning we had more novelty value combined with a greater desire to help.
+It didn’t really speed up the process though, only that we stopped for fuel once instead of 2 or 3 times.
+We also discovered that some of the bigger brand stations usually had a coffee machine and that made it much more bearable.

 We set up the tent in the dark and then cooked dinner/lunch and eggs for breakfast.
 The shower arrangement the night before had been a cold bucket bath, so fair to say it had been light touch.
-We got our washbag, towels, PJ’s and day packs (valuables) and rolled across.
+We got our washbag, towels, PJ’s and day packs (valuables) and rolled across to the hotel.
 We paid to hire a room for a while and it was so worth it – proper hot water with good flow and pressure.
 As we headed back the guy that had been tasked with our security jumped up from his position on the hotel door and walked us back.
-He spoke no English but he understood when we gestured him to wait.
+He spoke no English but he understood when we gestured him to wait when we got back.
 We gave him some juice and crisps (to sustain him through the night) and he was so happy.

 He helped us to open the gates and back out.
-There was no one else around so we thanked him profusely in the hope he would pass our sincere gratitude on.
+Given it was so early there was no one else around so we thanked him profusely in the hope he would pass our sincere gratitude on.